CaballerosTeam/Sort-Naturally-ICU/README.md

 ## NAME

-Sort::Naturally::XS - Perl extension for human-friendly ("natural") sort order
+Sort::Naturally::ICU - Perl extension for human-friendly ("natural") sort order, which using ICU library for locale aware sorting.

 ## INSTALL